 I still get nervous leaving him and that will never 100% change for me.

-Well unfortunately we are here to tell you it can happen.
+Well, unfortunately, we are here to tell you it can happen.
 I do not know if it is never shared or if we are one in a million.

-We also moved furniture closer together so its like stairs, graduating down to areas, we added floor mats and rugs, anything to make things easier and safer on his remaining limbs!
+We also moved furniture closer together, so it’s like stairs, graduating down to areas, we added floor mats and rugs, anything to make things easier and safer on his remaining limbs!
 Purrkins brother also uses the steps just because he can;)

 We had steps for our Garfield because he was up there in age and had arthritis.
 He always used them.
 You can use boxes and furniture if you cant get steps.
 Just think safer ups and safer landings!

-Purrkins was slipping on the window sill when he was relearning his new life.
+We also put some sisal carpet on the window sill.
+Secured with some double-sided carpet tape, Purrkins was slipping on the window sill when he was relearning his new life.
 Cats love sisal anyway;)

 Dr. Matt also does chiropractic and checks Purrkins alignment each visit.
-He said he is holding his adjustments (alignment) well and that cats usually do hold there adjustments for longer periods then dogs do.
+He said he is holding his adjustments (alignment) well and that cats usually do hold their adjustments for longer periods then dogs do.

 That being said he also said he doesn’t have a lot of cat patients.
-Dr Matt will also learn from Purrkins & Purrkins brother Saxton.
-We are not sure what the long term plan is on acupuncture and will keep you posted on what we are doing and what Purrkins ends up needing and benefiting from.
+Dr. Matt will also learn from Purrkins & Purrkins brother Saxton.
+We are not sure what the long-term plan is on acupuncture and will keep you posted on what we are doing and what Purrkins ends up needing and benefiting from.